ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 11. The system proceeds to construct the e-KYC response element, which will be encoded and encrypted.
 12. The system integrates the response with the static token generated for the authentication request
 13. Retrieves the configured demVal parameter configured for the country
-14. Constructs the response with the fields eResp, demVal, actn, txnId, resTime, err.
+14. Constructs the response with the fields kycStatus, ttl, actn, transactionID, responseTime, err.
 15. Validate e-KYC permissions for e-KYC partner as per the e-KYC policies retrieved and identify the demo fields configured to be part of the response
-16. Retrieves the configured id fields as per the e-KYC policy and identifies the id fields configured to be part of the response
 17. Appends the response with the demographic and id fields as per the policy
 18. The system validates the sec_language attribute in the request and appends the response with the demographic fields in language requested.
 19. The system proceeds to execute Notification-SMS